pauly/vows-skelgen/README.md

 Vows skeleton test generator.
 Looks in your file for public methods, and writes skeleton tests for them.

+## deprecated

+Recommend checking out branch mocha2 instead and testing with mocha.
+I will start a new repo for this...

 ## installation

     git clone https://github.com/pauly/vows-skelgen.git